RTippin/messenger/docs/Installation.md

 ### Devices

 - Devices are a helpful way for you to attach a listener onto the [PushNotificationEvent][link-push-event].
-When any broadcast over a private channel occurs, we forward a stripped down list of all recipients/providers and their types/IDs, along with the original data broadcasted over websockets, and the event name.
+When any broadcast over a private channel occurs, we forward a stripped down list of all recipients/providers and their types/IDs, along with the original data broadcasted, and the event name.
   - To use this event, you must be using the `default` broadcast driver set by this package, `BroadcastBroker`, and have `push_notifications` enabled.
 How you use the data from the event to send push notifications (FCM, APN, etc.) is up to you!

 ---